 While helping your kids develop oral hygiene habits, it is also important that you brush and floss your teeth as well.
 Kids learn by example, so if you set a good one of brushing and flossing daily, they are more likely to follow suit.

-If you have any questions, or want to schedule an appointment with Dr. Casey W. Johnson, Matthew J. Burt, & Paul H. Allen, our dentist in Glenwood Springs, Colorado, we invite you to call us today at 970-928-9500.
+If you have any questions, or want to schedule an appointment with Dr. Casey W. Johnson, Matthew J. Burt, & Paul H. Allen, our dentists in Glenwood Springs, Rifle, and Eagle, Colorado, we invite you to call us today at 970-928-9500.
 Our team at All Kids Dental Pediatrics & Orthodontics is here to help you and your family keep healthy, happy smiles!